Five Times Accurate Inventory Saved Time and Money

-Through RAIN RFID At a hospital in the midwest, hospital staff kept loosing expensive portable telemetry packs in the laundry or trash chutes.
+At a hospital in the Midwest, hospital staff kept losing expensive portable telemetry packs in the laundry or trash chutes.
 Their solution was to attach RAIN RFID tags to each pack and install readers in both laundry and trash chutes.
 When a pack enters one of these high-risk areas, hospital staff receives an alert to retrieve the item before it is lost or damaged.
 Upon implementation of this solution, the hospital was immediately on track for total ROI in nine months with a projected annual savings of $63,000.

 The United States Patent and Trademark Office keeps track of more than just patents and trademarks.
 In their 2.5 million square foot office space, they track and maintain 115,000 IT assets, from iPads to AV equipment.
 Manually tracking such a high volume of assets accumulated to over 7,700 hours of labor annually.
 Attaching RAIN RFID tag chips to all of their IT assets and using Impinj xPortal, Impinj xArray and Speedway readers to scan items moving throughout the office allowed USPTO to realize substantial gains in operations.
 Location data sent to USPTO’s ERP software made it easier than ever to locate items in real-time, automating previously manual inventory processes.
 With this solution, USPTO saw an 80% decrease in labor costs and a 99.9% reduction in asset loss.